Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Related Work

 \textbf{Goal-Conditioned Reinforcement Learning.} Our work builds on a long line of prior goal-conditioned RL (GCRL) research~\citep{newell1959report, kaelbling1993learning, ghosh2019learning}, wherein a reinforcement learning agent attempts to reach a commanded goal state.
 While sparse, the goal-conditioned setting is appealing from a user's perspective because it lifts much of the burden of reward function design~\citep{hadfield2017inverse, dulac2019challenges}: instead of hand-designing and implementing a reward function, a user simply gives one example of the desired outcome.
 Prior self-supervised techniques for goal-reaching can tackle long-horizon sparse-reward problems~\citep{lin2019reinforcement, eysenbach2020c, chen2021decision, crl, andrychowicz2017hindsight, liu_single_2024}.
 Our work extends these self-supervised techniques and observations to the multi-agent setting.
-Perhaps the most related work is LAGMA \cite{lagma}, which uses goal-conditioned trajectories as an intermediate step when maximizing an extrinsic reward; although our setting will be different as no extrinsic rewards will be provided.